How to Automate Public Holiday Pay with Rule Sets

 Before you progress through the following instructions, you'll need to ensure that your locations have the correct States configured.
 To do this, go to the 'Payroll settings' > 'Locations' page and view the 'State' column.
 If any are wrong or missing, click into the corresponding location to fix it.

-Note: Pay condition rules work by interpreting timesheet data into the pay run so, if you aren't using timesheets the rules won't/can't do anything.
+Note: Pay condition rules work by interpreting timesheet data into the pay run so, if you are not using timesheets the rules won't/can't do anything.

 Note: Rule sets are only available on the Advanced/Plus plan.